cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

             * On your Azure VM bash command line run `(jupyter lab --no-browser --port=8889) &`
                 * This will provide a long token string, like this: `...token=ae948dc6923848982349fbc48a2938d4958f23409eea427`
                     * Copy this token string

+## Last two steps

 * On your local computer/laptop bash command line run this command:
     * `ssh -N -f -i fu.pem -L localhost:7005:localhost:8889 azureuser@111.22.33.44`
         * Make appropriate substitutions for your `.pem` filename and your VM ip address
 * On your local computer in a browser address window enter `localhost:7005`
-                * When prompted enter the token string you copied above
+    * When prompted: Enter the token string you copied above
     * On success: The Jupyter notebook server will appear in your browser
-                * You should be able to navigate to the `chlorophyll` repository and see and run notebooks
+* You should be able to navigate to the `ocean` repository and run notebooks

 <BR><BR>